NoahGX/Uber-ETL-Analytics/README.md

 2. **Install Required Tools**:
   - On the Compute Instance, install Python and pip.
-  - Install Mage for orchestrating data pipelines.
+  - Install Mage AI for orchestrating data pipelines.
   - Install any necessary Python libraries such as Pandas and Google Cloud libraries.

 3. **Configure Mage Pipeline**:
-  - Define the ETL pipeline using Mage to extract data from GCP Storage, transform it, and load it into BigQuery.
+  - Define the ETL pipeline using Mage-AI to extract data from GCP Storage and transform it.

 4. **Execute the Pipeline**:
-  - Run the Mage pipeline to process the data and load it into BigQuery.
+  - Run the Mage pipeline to process the Uber data and load it into BigQuery.

 5. **Visualize Data**:
   - Connect Looker Studio to BigQuery and create dashboards to visualize the analytics.